Interana/eventsim/README.md

 You need to specify a configuration file (a sample is included in `examples/site.json`).
 This file specifies how sessions are generated.
 In this file you specify several parameters:

 * Alpha.
 This is the expected session length for the user (in seconds).
 This is randomly generated from a lognormal distrbution
 * Beta.
 This is the expected session interarrival time (in seconds).
 This is thirty minutes plus a randomly selected value from an exponential distribution
 * Damping.
 This is the damping factor for daily cycles
 * Seed.
-Seed for the random number generateor
+Seed for the random number generator

 You also specify the event state machine.
 Each state includes a page and a status.
 Status should be used to describe a user's status: unregistered, logged in, logged out, cancelled, etc. Pages are used to describe a user's page.
 Here is how you specify the state machine:

 * Transitions.
-Describe the pair of page and status before and after each transition, and the proability of the transition.
+Describe the pair of page and status before and after each transition, and the probability of the transition.
 * New user.
 Describes the page and status for each new user (and probability of arriving for the first time with one of those states.
 * New session.
 Describes that page and status for each new session.